Baltimore Ravens vs. Los Angeles Chargers NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Baltimore Ravens vs. Los Angeles Chargers NFL Week 6 Odds, Plays and Insights

-The Baltimore Ravens (3-1) take the field as 3.5-point favorites against the Los Angeles Chargers (4-1) on Sunday, October 17, 2021 at M&T Bank Stadium.
-Both teams are riding three-game winning streaks.
-The total has been set at 50.5 points for this matchup.
+The Baltimore Ravens (4-1) take a four-game winning streak into a matchup with the Los Angeles Chargers (4-1), winners of three straight, on Sunday, October 17, 2021 at M&T Bank Stadium.
+Baltimore is a 3-point favorite in the game.
+The point total is set at 51.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.